Doctors at small clinics struggling to get COVID-19 vaccines in Washington

-BELLEVUE, Wash. — Doctors at some small clinics in Washington state are frustrated with how long it’s taking for them to get COVID-19 vaccines.
+BELLEVUE, Wash. — Doctors at some small clinics in Washington state are frustrated with how long it is taking for them to get COVID-19 vaccines.

 “It's a lot of dead ends,” said Dr. Christina Julian, a physician at Acute Pain Therapies in Bellevue, a small clinic that specializes in pain management.

-Julian says she meets the criteria for Washington's Phase 1a, which prioritizes vaccines for frontline medical workers.
+Julian said she meets the criteria for Washington's Phase 1a, which prioritizes vaccines for frontline medical workers.

 But unlike doctors who work for large hospitals and medical systems, she's been unable to find out how she and her staff can get COVID-19 vaccines.

-For weeks, she's been calling around to other clinics and hospitals, trying to see if any doses are available.
-But she says she keeps getting the runaround.
+For weeks, Julian has been calling around to other clinics and hospitals, trying to see if any doses are available.
+But she said she keeps getting the runaround.

-The Department of Health said during a press briefing Wednesday that the state is encouraging larger clinics and hospitals to vaccinate healthcare workers outside of their organizations.
+The DOH said during a press briefing Wednesday that the state is encouraging larger clinics and hospitals to vaccinate healthcare workers outside of their organizations.

 “This is par for the course, it happens,” said Dr. Umair Shah, Washington State Secretary of Health.
 "Communication is the number one challenge that we have in any response, and so we will continue to do better, we will continue to do whatever we can to champion optimal communication.”

-“Where we do not have it right, we will get it right,” Shah said.
+“Where we do not have it right, we will get it right,” said Shah.

 Julian said her experience raises concerns about the rest of the vaccination rollout.